Sitefinity-SDK/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 # Structure of the repository

-This repository contains 4 directories:
+This repository contains four directories:

 **IntegrationTests**: this sample project provides you with a ready-to-test code that you can use to test the functionality of the web test runner.
 Use this code as a starting point for building your integration tests.

 **SitefinityWebApp**: an example Sitefinity CMS backend.
 Use it as a development environment to learn how to create Integration tests without affecting your production environment.
 Once you are comfortable writing test projects, you should run them against a copy of your production infrastructure.
-We do not recommend running tests agains the production deployment of Sitefinity.
+We do not recommend running tests against the production deployment of Sitefinity.

 This copy is only for your convenience.
 To use it, you need a valid Sitefinity license.